JohnRazonado/2ndYear-CVSU-Notes/(COSC 60) Digital Logic Design/Number and Codes.md

 - Uses also for alpanumerics

 ### ASCII
-- American Standard Code for Information Interchange
+- **American Standard Code for Information Interchange**
 - Implies some kind of alphanumeric code of the I/O unit of a computer.
+-  Uses **7-bit code that uses alphanumeric** for the I/O unit of a computer.
+- Allows manufacturers to standardize I/O like keyboards, printers, video display, and more.
 ![[Pasted image 20221116091158.png]]

 **Alphanumeric**- Letters, number, and other symbols.